 Dakota Hoyt is a No Bully trainer.
 She has been in education for her entire professional career.
 She has worked as a teacher, math/science specialist, assistant principal, director of professional development, and educational consultant.
 Dakota has been associated with the Gurian Institute – Learning through a Gender Lens, www.gurianinstitute.com, since 2004 as a Master Trainer, the Executive Director (2012-2015) and Executive Director Emeritus (2016).
 Dakota’s keynotes and trainings span Early Head Start through post-secondary staff and parent groups at the local, national and international level.
 She has also co-authored From Boys to Men: All about Adolescence and You and Understanding Guys: A Guide for Teenage Girls with Michael Gurian.
 She lives in Colorado Springs, Colorado.

 Naeha Lakshmanan is the Development Assistant to No Bully.
 A recent graduate of UCLA, Naeha has spent much of her college career working with various non-profits.
-She is committed to social justice and wants to work to make an impact on global health.
+Working with GlobeMed, a national nonprofit organization, she found her passion for social justice through equal access to healthcare.
+She plans on going into medical school and working with nonprofits in global health to provide rural communities with the resources necessary for adequate healthcare.
 She was drawn in to No Bully by its unique method to handling a prevalent issue that is often ignored.

 Sarah Mello is one of our East Coast No Bully trainers.
 Sarah is a nationally recognized trainer and educator in the fields of youth development and human services.
 She has been designing and publishing workshops and curricula and providing training and consultation to education and human service programs since 1999.
 Sarah holds a Master’s degree in Human Development/Education Leadership from Pacific Oaks College; a Master’s certificate in Organizational Development from the Fielding Graduate Institute; and will complete a Master’s in Mental Health Counseling in June of 2014.